vaggeliskg/vaggeliskg/README.md

 ## Hi there 👋 I'm Vaggelis Kalabokis!

+##About me

-#🎓 Currently studying Computer Science at the National and Kapodistrian University of Athens
+🎓 Currently studying Computer Science at the National and Kapodistrian University of Athens

-#🌱 I’m currently learning subjects such as Machine Learning, Information Security and Web Development!
+🌱 I’m currently learning subjects such as Machine Learning, Information Security and Web Development!

 <!--
 **vaggeliskg/vaggeliskg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.